SharePoint/sp-dev-docs/docs/spfx/integrate-with-teams-introduction.md

 >
 > You should use `this.context.sdks.microsoftTeams` for all solutions created with the SharePoint Framework v1.10 and later.

+## What Teams JS SDK version to use?

+The SharePoint Framework provides access to the Teams JS SDK instance and context using `sdks.microsoftTeams` property in the [context's API](https://docs.microsoft.com/en-us/javascript/api/sp-webpart-base/webpartcontext?view=sp-typescript-latest#@microsoft-sp-webpart-base-webpartcontext-sdks-member).
+Using this API assures the supported version of Teams JS is loaded and initialized.

+Few crucial details to keep in mind:
+- Installing and initializing custom versions of Teams JS SDK is **unsupported**.
+- Although Teams JS SDK types are tied to the SPFx version used in the solution, the actual version loaded to the tenant may differ.
+We guarantee backward compatibility on our end.
+For example, a solution built with SPFx 1.14 will have types from Teams JS 1.10.0, and SPFx 1.15.2 will have types from Teams JS 1.12.1, but the actual loaded version can be 2.1.0.

 ## See also

 - [Building Microsoft Teams tab using SharePoint Framework - Tutorial](web-parts/get-started/using-web-part-as-ms-teams-tab.md)